boazsegev/plezi-website/docs/guides/rake.html.md

 This means that we should add the `require 'plezi/rake'` also within Capistrano's files (i.e. in the `config/deploy.rb` file).

-Alternatively, we can use `Iodine.protocol = false` directly for any specific tasks.

 ## With Rails

 Rails uses it's own script for opening a console and running certain tasks.